python/exceptiongroups/except_star.md

 would print "1".
 But if instead of a simple `raise ExceptionGroup(A(), B())` there's scheduling of a few concurrent tasks the answer is no longer obvious.

-Ultimately though, due to the fact that `try..except*` block allows multiple `except*` clauses to run while handling one `ExceptionGroup` with multiple different exceptions in it, allowing one innocent `break`, `continue`, or `return` in one `except*` to effectively silence the entire group of
+Ultimately though, due to the fact that a `try..except*` block allows multiple `except*` clauses to run while handling one `ExceptionGroup` with multiple different exceptions in it, allowing one innocent `break`, `continue`, or `return` in one `except*` to effectively silence the entire group of